 1.4 Free services.
 The supplier may provide a service or a part thereof free of charge, for example, as a free trial, for test use or other such purpose.
 In addition to these terms of service, such free use may be subject to additional terms and instructions as provided by the supplier.
 The supplier may discontinue any free service or remove any free feature at any time, without reason or prior notice and the supplier shall not be liable for any damages or expenses incurred by the customer thereof.

-2.2 Termination of the agreement.
+2.2 Contract period for free services.
 The customer may always terminate the agreement with regard to free services, by removing its user IDs and all customer data from the service.
-The supplier may terminate the agreement and stop providing free services subject to 30 day notice period.
+The supplier may terminate the agreement and stop providing free services subject to a 30 day notice period.

-2.3 Length of the contract period.
-The length of the contract period for paid services is declared in the agreement.
+2.3 Contract period for paid services.
+The duration of the contract period for paid services is declared in the agreement.
 Unless otherwise specified, the contract period will be one calendar year.

 2.4 Commencement of the contract period.
 If not otherwise agreed, the contract period shall commence on the day when a particular paid service is available for the customer.

 2.5 Renewal contract period.
-Paid service may be terminated by a giving a written notice to the other party at least 30 days prior to the end of the contract period.
-If paid services are not terminated 30 days prior to the end of the contract period, the agreement shall be automatically extended for each subsequent contract period of the same duration.
+A paid service may be terminated by giving a written notice to the other party at least 30 days prior to the end of the contract period.
+If a paid service is not terminated 30 days prior to the end of the contract period, the agreement shall be automatically extended for each subsequent contract period of the same duration.

 4.1 The parties shall agree in writing the content and service level of the service and possible consequences of any deviation from the service level.
 If the content and service level of the service have not been agreed, section 8 of these terms of service shall apply.